Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

 You can extract features of an image object and recognize it from specific images.
 You can also track the image object in your application.

-The main image recognition and tracking features include:
+The main image recognition and tracking features include the following:

 -   Recognizing images